agnyp/git-clean-branches/README.md

 After first question for fetching from origin, you can press `?` for HELP.

-The fetching contains the --prune flag which will clean up the remote references.
+The fetching uses the `--prune` flag which will clean up the remote references.
 If the remote branch is deleted (like after a merged or closed PR), it will indicate with the word `gone` behind the remote-branch-name within the brackets.
-This can be used as an indicator your local branch can be deleted.
+This can be used as an indicator your local branch is needed no more.

 ## Contribution